 It may be easiest for small business owners to redeem for travel through Chase Ultimate Rewards.
 50,000 points will be worth $625, for example.

 Or you can transfer your points to a frequent traveler program.
 We’ll discuss that next, and go through a point transfer example.

 Point Transfer Examples

 You can transfer your Chase Ultimate Rewards points to quite a few airline and hotel travel partners.
 Every transfer is at a 1:1 rate, so every point you transfer will get you one partner mile or point.
-This is a relatively good deal, because other credit cards don’t always guarantee a 1:1 transfer rate (we’re looking at you, Amex Business Gold).
+This is a relatively good deal, because other credit cards don’t always guarantee a 1:1 transfer rate (we’re looking at you, American Express® Business Gold Card (Review)).

 The participating travel partners are:

 |Airline Travel Partners|